La Crosse Encephalitis Fact SheetRevised July, 2013

 Download a print version of this document:

-- LaCrosse encephalitis is a viral illness that is transmitted to people through the bite of an infected mosquito.
+LaCrosse (LAC) encephalitis is an illness transmitted to people through the bite of a mosquito infected with LAC encephalitis virus.

-- Most people infected with this virus will have either no symptoms, or a mild flu-like illness.
-A small percentage of people (especially children) may develop encephalitis (inflammation of the brain).
-Approximately 1-3% of these encephalitis cases are fatal, and another 15% of patients have long-term nervous system problems.
+- Most people infected with this virus will have no symptoms or a mild flu-like illness.
+A small percentage of people (especially children) may develop encephalitis.
+Approximately 1-3% of these encephalitis cases are fatal, and 15%-30% of patients have long-term nervous system problems.

 - Most of the severe cases start with headache, fever, nausea, and lethargy.
 The illness may rapidly progress into disorientation, seizures, and coma.
 There is no treatment for the illness other than supportive care until the illness is over.

 What kind of mosquito transmits La Crosse encephalitis?